publiccodenet/about/activities/member-relations/collect-information.md

    * Aligned projects: Provide a short description of notable public-purpose open and collaborative software and policy
    * Opportunity projects: Provide a short description of notable software and policy with strong potential to become more open, collaborative and/or public-purpose
    * Additional comments: Provide a short description of other initiatives not directly related to, but adjacent to our mission

-* Relationship to the Foundation for Public Code
+* Relationship to the Foundation for Public Code:
    * Decision makers: Outline the top two or three budget holders, policy makers and managers who decide on Foundation membership
    * Internal champions: Outline the top two or three internal champions who can help promote our mission and act as ambassadors internally
    * Internal skeptics: Outline the top two or three internal stakeholders who are skeptical of our mission, for whom we can develop and test our value proposition mapping and assumptions
    * Code owners: Outline the top two or three internal stakeholders who own/manage code bases that are, or might be, stewarded by the Foundation
 * Concrete value propositions and next steps
    * Value proposition: Briefly outline the main value proposition - problem solved or value created - for the member, other members, the Foundation or the general ecosystem.
 This should be an actionable item.
    * Effort: If possible, provide a sense of estimated effort required (including staff time, contributors, financial etc) and any dificulties you anticipate
    * Next steps: List the main high-level actions and decisions that need to be taken to move foward.
 Sprint-level details should be captured in tickets on the Kanban board.
    * Repeat above

 ## Template